M-Line Trolley: 143 - Winnie

+183 and 189

 183 and 189 were built for Dallas Railways in 1913 by St. Louis Car Company.
 They are typical Stone & Webster designed streetcars, sisters to the operating 186.
 In 1991, John Landrum discovered the two cars built into a home in Lewisville, a few miles north of Dallas.
 Since the building was about to be demolished, on January 10, 1994, MATA volunteers went to Lewisville and tore the warehouse down to expose and recover the cars.
 Car 183 was turned into a parts car but is still visible at MATA storage, car 189 (Green Goddess) was slated for a full restoration in 2000, the front end of the car was even restored by volunteers however plans soon changed as the Ex-Dallas pcc was acquired and all available funds were moved to that project.
-Car 189's front was then moved to the Canopy hotel on the M-line route and is still on public display as of 2023.
+A replica of car 189's front was then moved to the Canopy hotel on the M-line route and is still on public display as of 2023.